koivuemily/koivuemily.github.io/_pages/about.md

 On this website, you'll find a bit about my scientific work.
 In addition to my scientific pursuits, I am a huge fan of reading, fiber arts, and dancing!
 Much of my free time is also consumed by advocacy work.
 My educational journey has been filled with mentors and people who actively choose to create more welcoming scientific environments, so I am doing my best to further the work towards a more inclusive academic space.

-I am always thrilled to hear from interested people, so please reach out if you have questions or thoughts (about science or anythign else)!
+I am always thrilled to hear from interested people, so please reach out if you have questions or thoughts (about science or anything else)!